Gene Monahan: Later years and retirement

 After the 2009 season, Monahan was diagnosed with throat cancer, which doctors now believe originated in his tonsils.
 He had surgery in January 2010, and underwent radiation therapy for several months, which forced him to miss his first spring training in 48 years.
 He was present, however, for an emotional World Series ring Ceremony on Opening Day, April 13, 2010.
 At the conclusion of the 2010 season Monahan and longtime assistant Steve Donohue were named the best athletic trainers in MLB by the Professional Baseball Athletic Trainer Society.
 On May 11, 2011, the Yankees announced that Monahan would retire following the 2011 season, and on June 26, 2011, the team honored him at their annual Old-Timers' Day.

 Monahan is one of only three members of the Yankee organization to serve the entire length of George Steinbrenner's ownership, but over the years he has often joked he was probably "fired" by The Boss on more occasions than all the Yankee managers combined.

 Hendrick Motorsports

-After retiring from the Yankees, Monahan moved from his home in Hackensack, New Jersey to Mooresville, North Carolina, where he now works as a consultant for Hendrick Motorsports.
+After retiring from the Yankees, Monahan moved from his home in Little Ferry, New Jersey to Mooresville, North Carolina, where he now works as a consultant for Hendrick Motorsports.
 Monahan serves as an athletic trainer for Hendrick's pit crew members, most of which come from an athletic background.